Eliahhango/Civil-web/README.md

 # ENGG CONSULT Website

-A fully functional website for ENGG CONSULT Engineering Consulting Firm with both frontend and backend systems.
+A fully functional website for EliTechWiz  Firm with both frontend and backend systems.

 ## Features